 N to create a note from anywhere, as well as context-specific, such as

-R to create when a card is open.
+H to change a Reconnect cadence when a card is open.
 Hit

 ? to pull up a complete list.

 Use multiselect for bulk actions

 Aor the select all checkbox at the top right to select everyone

 escapeonce to deselect all and twice to go back to your search